slicervm/docs.slicervm.com/docs/getting-started/install.md

 )
 ```

-Then, get the slicer binary:
+Then, get the Slicer binary:

 ```bash
 sudo -E arkade oci install ghcr.io/openfaasltd/slicer:latest \
   --path /usr/local/bin
 ```

+The same command can be repeated to update Slicer to future versions.

 Activate Slicer to obtain a license key: